tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

      dqv(dr1) = {< va1, s1, m1, r1 >}

-* A DQ `Validation` asserts that the `Validation` "Geodetic Datum must be supplied" is COMPLIANT for a specific species `dwc:Occurrence` and this `Validation` was performed by the software Darwin Test by checking if the field `dwc:geodeticDatum` of the record was `bdqval:NotEmpty`.
+* Example: A DQ `Validation` asserts that the `Validation` "Geodetic Datum must be supplied" is COMPLIANT for a specific species `dwc:Occurrence` and this `Validation` was performed by the software Darwin Test by checking if the field `dwc:geodeticDatum` of the record was `bdqval:NotEmpty`.

 and IssueResponse: